 The MU transmissions include DL MU transmissions and UL MU transmissions.

 DL MU transmission allows an AP to simultaneously transmit information to more than one non-AP STA.
 For a DL MU transmission, the AP uses the HE MU PPDU format and employs either DL OFDMA, DL MU-MIMO, or a mixture of both.
 UL MU transmission allows an AP to simultaneously receive information from more than one non-AP STA.
+UL MU transmissions for UL MU-MIMO and UL OFDMA are preceded by a Trigger frame from the AP.
 The non-AP STAs transmit using the HE TB PPDU format and employ either UL OFDMA, UL MU-MIMO, or a mixture of both.

 TGax Editor: Delete section 28.3.3.8 (D2.1 P370L5).

-DL MU transmission

-DL MU transmission allows an AP to simultaneously transmit to more than one non-AP STA.
-The AP uses the HE MU PPDU for DL MU transmission.

 TGax Editor: Delete section 28.3.3.10 (D2.1 P371L40).

-UL MU transmission

-UL MU transmissions allow an AP to receive simultaneous frames from more than one non-AP STA.
-UL MU transmissions for UL MU-MIMO and UL OFDMA are preceded by a Trigger frame from the AP.
-The non-AP STA(s) use the HE TB PPDU for UL MU transmission.

 TGax Editor: Change the section numbers of 28.3.3~28.3.3.7 as shown below.